Home Made Equipment to Help Lift the Inch Dumbbell

 - Continued Progress with the Double Inch Deadlift

 This entry was posted on Monday, October 11th, 2010 at 10:48 pm and is filed under feats of strength, grip hand forearm training for sports, grip strength, home made strength equipment, how to build strength equipment, how to improve grip strength, old strongman feats of strength.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson